replikativ/datahike/doc/benchmarking.md

 Options for `-c`:
 - `mem-set` for in-memory database with persistent-set index
 - `mem-hht` for in-memory database with hitchhiker-tree index
+- `file-set` for database with file store backend and persistent-set index
-- `file` for database with file store backend and hitchhiker-tree index
+- `file-hht` for database with file store backend and hitchhiker-tree index

 Implementations: